caresiop/GSC-AVL-Script/MainWindow_Documentation.md

                - None
            - Check whether the title of this file matches the previous file or whether the title of this file matches the next file
              - **True**:
-               - Print to UI text box, appending alphabet character of index ``count``
+               - Print to UI text box, appending alphabetic character of index ``count``
                - Increment ``count``
              - **False**:
                - Print to UI text box normally